mr-circuit/mr-circuit.github.io/pages/academic_portfolio.md

 This project is designed to build an obstacle🧱 avoidance robotic🤖 vehicle🚗 using ultrasonic🔊 sensor for its movement.
 A micro-controller (ATMega 328 P) is used to achieve the desired operation.
 A robot🤖 is a machine that can perform a task automatically or with guidance.
 Robotics🤖 has a control system, which is a combination of computational intelligence👨‍💻, and Mechanical Build (motors)⚙️.
 Computational intelligence👨‍💻 involves the programmed instructions📄.
 The project proposes a robotic🤖 vehicle🚗 that has a control system built in it such that it directs itself whenever an obstacle🧱 comes in its path🛣️.
 This robotic🤖 vehicle🚗 is built, using a micro-controller of the ATMega family.
 An ultrasonic🔊 sensor is used to detect any obstacle🧱 ahead of it and sends➡️ a command to the microcontroller.
 Depending on the input signal received, the micro-controller redirects the robot🤖 to move in the left🤛 direction by actuating the motors⚙️, which are interfaced to it through a motor⚙️ driver.

-### _Recent trends in temperature over Six Cities in India during 2017_
+### _Recent trends📈 in temperature🌡️ over Six Cities🏙️ in India🇮🇳 during 2017_

 * Masters' Curriculum Project👨🏻‍🎓👨🏻‍🎓
 * Credits: Jayasurya Obbu👨🏻‍🎓, Lingeshwaran R D👨🏻‍🎓, Immanuel Adam👨🏻‍🎓, Joshua Jacob Rajan👨🏻‍🎓

-Ever-increasing greenhouse gases in the atmosphere are one of the most dominant factors for long‐term changes in the tropospheric temperature variations.
-To study this fact in the wake of changing global climatic scenario, linear trends in surface temperature and the tropospheric were examined for the period Jan – Dec in 2017 across Six cities in India (Hyderabad, Chennai, Delhi, Bangalore, Mumbai, Kolkata).
+Ever-increasing greenhouse gases🌋 in the atmosphere🌎 are one of the most dominant factors for long‐term changes in the tropospheric🌎 temperature🌡️ variations📊.
+To study📖 this fact in the wake of changing global climatic scenario, linear trends in surface temperature and the tropospheric were examined for the period Jan – Dec in 2017 across Six cities in India (Hyderabad, Chennai, Delhi, Bangalore, Mumbai, Kolkata).
 The mean monthly temperature data for well‐spread 6 cities across India were used to examine the significance between temperatures all around the months and between cities using Two Way Anova Method with the help of R - Language.

 ### _Electronic Skateboard with Hand Gesture Speed Control_